 In fact, Florida Tech’s master’s in aviation safety degree is one of the leading university-based aviation programs in the country, training students in this important field and preparing future leaders with the expertise they need.
 Florida Tech is also among several elite universities selected to be part of the FAA Center of Excellence Partnership to Enhance General Aviation Safety, Accessibility and Sustainability to gain research funding to improve aviation safety.

 As a national research university, Florida Tech’s commitment to making tangible advances in aeronautics ensures students learn in the type of aviation safety program that has cutting-edge tools and facilities for high-tech research.
-The Emil Buehler Center for Aviation Training and Research is located a few minutes’ drive from Florida Tech at the Melbourne International Airport, housing more than 50 aircraft, including a brand new fleet of Piper Archer TX aircraft equipped with the Garmin G1000 glass panel navigation system.
-These aircraft, along with the Center for Excellence in General Aviation serve as vessels for applied research for students looking to go beyond simulations and labs and into the field for hands-on learning and research in an aviation safety program.
+The Emil Buehler Center for Aviation Training and Research is located a few minutes’ drive from Florida Tech at the Melbourne International Airport, housing more than 50 aircraft, including a brand-new fleet of Piper Archer TX aircraft equipped with the Garmin G1000 glass panel navigation system.
+These aircraft, along with the Center for Excellence in General Aviation, serve as vessels for applied research for students looking to go beyond simulations and labs and into the field for hands-on learning and research in an aviation safety program.

 If students like to fly, they’ll enjoy having over 300 days of ideal flying weather each year.
-Outside of an aviation safety program, Florida Tech also holds accreditations from the FAA in aviation management, flight and air traffic control, giving students access to the full realm of aviation expertise.
+Besides the aviation safety program, Florida Tech also holds accreditations from the FAA in aviation management, flight, and air traffic control, giving students access to the full realm of aviation expertise.

 Research helps experts in risk management and safety assurance learn to predict and prevent the scenarios that cause airline accidents.
-A master’s level aviation safety degree from Florida Tech—one of the country’s leading university-based aviation programs -- prepares students to be one of these experts.
+A master’s level aviation safety degree from Florida Tech—one of the country’s leading university-based aviation programs—prepares students to be one of these experts.
 Through extensive research opportunities that combine classroom learning and hands-on internships, graduates with a master’s in applied aviation safety experience the type of research and analysis they will do when on the job.

 Florida Tech has an internationally proven reputation for excellence in engineering and science, including the scope and type of research provided through research—whether led by professors or industry experts.

-As part of the Center of Excellence Partnership to Enhance General Aviation Safety, Accessibility and Sustainability (PEGASAS), Florida Tech receives research funding that faculty and students alike can utilize to improve aviation safety through aviation safety degree programs.
+As part of the Center of Excellence Partnership to Enhance General Aviation Safety, Accessibility, and Sustainability (PEGASAS), Florida Tech receives research funding that faculty and students alike can utilize to improve aviation safety through aviation safety degree programs.
 Some of the research topics funded by PEGASAS may include:

 Through research and internship activities, the aviation safety degree experience for students at Florida Tech goes beyond simulations and labs to real-world application.

-Aviation safety jobs are among the most challenging, interesting and exciting jobs available for those in the aviation industry.
-A Master of Science degree in Applied Aviation Safety opens the door to career possibilities in the private sector, commercial airlines and the military.
+Aviation safety jobs are among the most challenging, interesting, and exciting jobs available for those in the aviation industry.
+A Master of Science degree in Applied Aviation Safety opens the door to career possibilities in the private sector, commercial airlines, and the military.

-Florida Tech’s College of Aeronautics professors boast diverse backgrounds in aviation, giving students a wide view of aviation careers in air transportation, airport planning and management, business, flight and aviation safety.
+Florida Tech’s College of Aeronautics professors boast diverse backgrounds in aviation, giving students a wide view of aviation careers in air transportation, airport planning and management, business, flight, and aviation safety.
 Because safety experts are needed in every aspect of the aviation industry, graduates seeking aviation safety jobs will find a variety of options available.

 Safety experts are needed in every part of the aviation industry.
-Private, commercial and military airlines and airports rely on applied aviation safety graduates to keep their aviation systems running smoothly and safely.
-Many graduates with a master’s in aviation safety become safety inspectors for airlines, airports and the government, while others enter the world of quality assurance and control or as safety experts and consultants to maintain regulations that impact safer travel.
+Private, commercial, and military airlines and airports rely on applied aviation safety graduates to keep their aviation systems running smoothly and safely.
+Many graduates with a master’s in aviation safety become safety inspectors for airlines, airports, and the government, while others enter the world of quality assurance and control or as safety experts and consultants to maintain regulations that impact safer travel.

 In addition to aviation safety jobs, aviation can also include positions such as: